All Episodes

 And I love sarcasm.

-One of my favorite points, uh parts of uh humor.
+One of my favorite parts of humor.

-Now get this.
+Now, get this.

-This is McCain to Obama, quote.
+This is McCain to Obama.

-I would like to apologize to you for assuming that your private assurances to me regarding your desire to cooperate in our efforts to negotiate bipartisan lobbying reform legislation were sincere.
+Quote, I would like to apologize to you for assuming that your private assurances to me regarding your desire to cooperate in our efforts to negotiate bipartisan lobbying reform legislation were sincere.

 I want to apologize to you.

-Then he goes on to say, uh, quote, I'm embarrassed to admit that after all these years in politics, I failed to interpret your previous assurances as typical rhetorical gloss.
+Then he goes on to say, quote, I'm embarrassed to admit that after all these years in politics, I failed to interpret your previous assurances as typical rhetorical gloss.

-This is McCain to Obama, quote, I understand how important the opportunity to lead your party's effort to exploit this issue must seem to a freshman senator, and I hold no hard feelings over your early, earlier disingenuousness.
+This is McCain to Obama, quote, I understand how important the opportunity to lead your party's effort to exploit this issue must seem to a freshman senator, and I hold no hard feelings over your earlier disingenuousness.

-Contrast that with the power, the absolute uh obvious power every day that Condi Rice has as Secretary of State.
+Contrast that with the power, the absolute obvious power every day that Condi Rice has as Secretary of State.

-Now, moving on, I got a call on a local show yesterday talking about the dangers of reauthorizing the Patriot Act, and you know that Congress is doing this 30-day by 30 day thing on the Patriot Act reauthorization, and the left is in full roar about this.
+And you know that Congress is doing this 30-day-by-30-day thing on the Patriot Act reauthorization, and the left is in full roar about this.

-Again, the question raised here is what is the balance between constitutional protections for ordinary citizens and the ability of the government to protect us from attack and to prosecute the war to victory.
+Again, the question raised here is: what is the balance between constitutional protections for ordinary citizens and the ability of the government to protect us from attack and to prosecute the war to victory?

-That's the that's the issue.
+That's the issue.

-He says, Go read 605.
+He says, go read 605.

-You will find that uh George Bush wants to create a secret police with the power to arrest without warrant.
+You will find that George Bush wants to create a secret police with the power to arrest without warrant.

 I don't like to see that eroded in any way, shape, or form.